alex-netkachov/knowledge-base-profile/README.md

 The following rules are configured:

 - `"default": true` - Enable default set of rules
+- `"MD007" : { "indent" : 4 }` - Unordered list indentation is 4 spaces (consistent with Markdown editor tab size)
+- `"MD013" : false` - Do not check for line length
+- `"MD033" : false` - Inline HTML is allowed
 - `"MD041" : false` - First line in file is not a top level header
-- `"MD013" : false` - Do not check for line length
-- `"MD007" : { "indent" : 4 }` - Unordered list indentation is 4 spaces (consistent with Markdown editor tab size)